Argivist/Human-Development-Index-Prediction-/README.md

 - The dataset covers economic, health, education, and demographic indicators from diverse sources such as national accounts data, statistical publications, and international organizations.
 - Data quality and reliability, especially in demographic statistics, may vary due to limitations in resources and collection methods, particularly in developing countries.
-- The included license URLs provide information regarding usage rights and permissions for this dataset.

 Understanding these indicators and their sources is crucial for comprehensive analysis and interpretation within the context of economic, health, education, and population trends.